moses1252/Emergency_Room_Analysis/README.md

 Microsoft Excel – Used for data cleaning, column formatting, and exploratory analysis.
 Excel features such as pivot tables, slicers, timelines, conditional formatting, and charts were used to build an interactive dashboard and track KPIs.

-Here’s a cleaned-up version of your **Data Cleaning / Preparation** section based on what you actually did:

----

 ### Data Cleaning / Preparation

 During the data preparation phase, I used Excel to clean and standardize the dataset for analysis: